Tips of the Trade from TRU Dentistry Austin on South Lamar, serving 78704

 - A Brighter Smile in Photos.
 Between the improvement of the smartphone camera quality and social media providing a platform for photo-sharing, the little details in photos have become much easier to notice.
 If you’re not pleased with the “sparkle” of your teeth, a whitening treatment could be just what you need for a picture-perfect smile throughout the year.

-- Confidently Take on 2020.
+- Confidently Take the Year.
 A smile is often one of the first things people notice.
 When your teeth are not at their best, it can not only hurt your confidence but also your self-esteem and desire to smile.
 Whitening your teeth can give you the extra boost to confidently flaunt your smile.

 - Change Your Outlook.
 A whiter smile not only increases confidence, but it can also change your outlook.
 You’ll make great first impressions and come across as friendlier because you’ll want to smile more to show off your pearly whites.
 You’ll also be more likely to take care of your teeth since you’ll want the effects to last.
 And in some cases, a brighter smile can even help you to look younger.